 Alexander: With Rails and its wide range of packages available you can create a product within 2 or 3 weeks max.
 Rails is also very compatible with AngularJS and React.
 It is like building an app with Lego bricks, very easy and fast.
 Furthermore, I can easily support and contribute new features to the app.

 It is very easy to write code with Rails because it is like a big platform for developers.
 The team members are fairly interchangeable if you use Rails because Ruby code is very easy to interpret and continue to work with.

 Django vs Ruby on Rails?

-Tristan: Just to close, how do you think you chose Rails: It’s because you initially became specialised in it or you made a conscious decision a couple years back that you prefer working with Rails.
+Tristan: Just to close, how do you think you chose Rails: It’s because you initially became specialised in it or you made a conscious decision a couple of years back that you prefer working with Rails.

 Alexander: Actually Python was the first programming language I learned and I even had experience mentoring a group of students with Python; preparing lectures and different tasks for them.
 So my advice at that time to those students would have been to use Django as a high level Python web framework to build a website or an app.
 Despite such a big Python experience, in my current work, I prefer Ruby on Rails.